 The courts in these cases noted that, under certain custody arrangements, non-custodial parents may have visitation schedules that rival those of the custodial parents and at a similar cost.
 This means that when a child spends an almost equal number of days with each parent, each parent is providing about the same care for the child and accrues about the same costs.
 In such situations, the non-custodial parent could be ordered to pay child support without taking into account that parent's income and resources compared to those of the custodial parent.

 These cases mean that a non-custodial parent with less resources shouldn't be prevented from receiving support simply because of his or her status as "non-custodial."
 Factors used to determine whether to deviate from the amount of support under the guidelines can include:

 Understanding your state's child support guidelines and how they apply to your parenting situation can be challenging.
-If you need assistance in understanding the guidelines or in addressing your situation as a custodial or non-custodial parent, you should consider speaking with a qualified divorce attorney.
+If you need assistance in understanding the guidelines or in addressing your situation as a custodial or non-custodial parent, you should consider speaking with a qualified child support attorney.
 An attorney can not only explain the process to you, but can also advocate on your behalf and help you obtain a more equitable child support outcome.
-Get started today with a free initial case evaluation from an experienced attorney near you.